 Many patients are willing to help—if asked.

 If you’re having a hard time working up the nerve to ask your patients for reviews, I would encourage you to be brave and approach the situation with candor.
-All you need to do is simply explain why your patient’s opinion is so important to you.
-For example: tell the patient that his or her review or testimonial will go a long way toward helping other patients make informed decisions about their health care.
+Simply explain why the patient’s opinion is so important to you.
+For example: Tell patients that their reviews or testimonials will go a long way toward helping other patients make informed decisions about their health care.